firebase/genkit/samples/js-schoolAgent/README.md

 A demonstration of a conversational AI assistant for a school system using GenKit and Google's Gemini Pro.
 This agent helps parents with attendance reporting and school information queries.

+This multi-agent demo works best on Gemini 1.5 Pro.
+It also works with Gemini 1.0 Pro but is sometimes more prone to errors / not fully recognizing that the specialized agents come equipped with certain actiions.

 ## Features

 - **Prompt-as-Tool Architecture**: